BethCato/Memory_Game/README.md

 Options:
 Grid Size:
-To change to a different grid size, use the radio button to select the size, then click on the new game icon.
+To change to a different grid size, use the radio button to select the size.

 New Game:
 To start a new game, click on the New Game icon in the upper right area or click the "New Game" button when it displays on the Game Over screen.